 Figuring out what to do when you can’t sleep can be daunting, but there are solutions!
-Here’s how calm your mind and finally get some rest.
+Here’s how to calm your mind and finally get some rest.

 Trying to get to sleep can be daunting from time to time.
 Overwhelming stress and everyday life make it hard to shut down when it’s time for bed.
-It is as if your brain is finally able to relax and all it wants to do is go over every minute detail from your day.
+It is as if your brain is finally able to relax and all it wants to do is go over every minute detail of your day.
 It can be difficult to calm your mind.

 In addition to stress, there are many reasons why you might struggle with sleepless nights.
-Whether your circadian rhythm is off because you work the night shift, you suffer from restless legs syndrome, sleep apnea, or other sleep disorders, or you have other medical conditions that contribute to chronic insomnia, you don’t have to continue to suffer.
+Whether your circadian rhythm is off because you work the night shift, you suffer from restless legs syndrome, sleep apnea, other sleep disorders, or you have other medical conditions that contribute to chronic insomnia, you don’t have to continue to suffer.